OpenFreeEnergy/alchemiscale/docs/development.rst

 =========================

 Users interact with an ``alchemiscale`` deployment via the Python client :py:class:`~alchemiscale.interface.client.AlchemiscaleClient`.
-This client allows users to directly use `Open Free Energy`_ ecosystem tools to define :py:class:`~gufe.network.AlchemicalNetwork`\s, then submit, execute, and retrieve results for those networks via ``alchemiscale``, all from within a single Python session.
+This client allows users to directly use `Open Free Energy`_ ecosystem tools to define :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`\s, then submit, execute, and retrieve results for those networks via ``alchemiscale``, all from within a single Python session.

 The client methods convert Pythonic user input into HTTP requests to the ``AlchemiscaleAPI``, which services those requests and issues responses, which are then converted by the client back into Pythonic objects.
 The client automatically handles authentication, including `JWT`_ retrieval and refreshes, as well as retries due to unreliable network connections, overloaded or temporarily-unreachable API services, etc.